zschaudhry/plantIdentification/README.md

 ## Notes
 - Your IP must be allowed by Pl@ntNet API.
 See their documentation if you get a 403 error.
 - This app uses [streamlit-aggrid](https://github.com/PablocFonseca/streamlit-aggrid) for interactive tables.
+- Wikipedia logic is modularized in `wikipedia_utils.py` for maintainability.

 ## License
 MIT